-On January 14, 2012, a panel discussion followed the matinee performance at the Black Box Theater on South City Campus of “The Meeting,” a play about a fictitious meeting of Dr. Martin Luther King Jr. and Malcolm X.
+On January 14, 2012, a panel discussion followed the matinee performance at the Black Box Theatre on South City Campus of “The Meeting,” a play about a fictitious meeting of Dr. Martin Luther King Jr. and Malcolm X.

 The panel, which included the actors and the director of the play as well as the Director of Faculty Teaching and Learning Center Millie Sparks and Professor Anthony Farley, addressed the civil rights movement and the effect “The Meeting” had on them and.